Untitled Header Image

 Students can only be in the designated PATH areas of the Life Center.

-Do not bring unexpected or unsupervised visitors.
 All visitors must have prior approval.

 Touching or operating of room dividers is prohibited.